ojones/js-for-kids-class1/README.md

 You can push your own steps live by:
 1. Click on "Setting" tab in your own repo
 2. Scroll down to "Github Pages"
-3. Select "master-branch" for Source
+3. Select "master-branch" for Source and click "Save"

 Your apps link will display in green just below the "Github Pages" heading when it is live.